-By lunchtime, we were in the lee of the Great Astrolabe reef, which is said to have some of the clearest water and most beautiful fish and coral anywhere, except of course for Palnackie!
-Lunch of mutton curry, dalo and cassava was eaten on deck, as the beautiful islands of Dravuni, Bulia, and Ono were left to port.
-Before the sun had gone down we had steered cautiously through the jagged coralheads of Namalata reef, guided by a Polaroid bespectacled lookout aloft, and anchored at the tiny settlement of Vunisea.
-Motufanga and I went ashore to hire men from the village to unload our cargo into a fleet of canoe-like smallcraft, known in Fiji as punts, and work began immediately.
+By lunchtime, we were in the lee of the Great Astrolabe Reef, which is said to have some of the clearest water and most beautiful fish and coral anywhere, except of course for Palnackie!
+Lunch of mutton curry, dalo and cassava were eaten on deck, as the beautiful islands of Dravuni, Bulia, and Ono was left to port.
+Before the sun had gone down we had steered cautiously through the jagged coral heads of Namalata reef, guided by a Polaroid bespectacled lookout aloft, and anchored at the tiny settlement of Vunisea.
+Motufanga and I went ashore to hire men from the village to unload our cargo into a fleet of canoe-like small craft, known in Fiji as punts, and work began immediately.

 "Solway Lass" is now restored as a historic sailing vessel"

 Story by Travel Writer Sue Fuller after sailing the Whitsundays on Solway Lass

 "If you haven't sailed the Whitsundays, you haven't lived," When I clambered aboard the beautiful old tall ship, Solway Lass, at Airlie Beach, life so noticeably slowed that I could have tossed my watch overboard.
 For the next three days and nights, meal times were heralded by delicious aromas and "cocktail hour" began when the sun dipped a reasonable distance towards the horizon.